trouni/workshop-chrome-extension/README.md

 ### Creating the menu UI in HTML/CSS

 ##### **TODO:**
-- Create your menu or copy-paste the code below into `popup.html` and `style/popup.css`.
+- Create your menu or copy-paste the code below into `popup.html`.
 ```html
 <!-- popup.html -->